obayemi/rules-bot/README.md

 - `status`: show configuration

 ## TODO
-- give or take appropriate role / kick on interraction with rules
 - auto update rules if enabled
-- roles management: `set-role`, `set-admin-role`
+- allow moderation role to use the bot
-- read reactions at initialization to allow people in that accepted the rules when the bot was offline
+- read reactions at initialization to allow people in that accepted the rules when the bot was offline (strict mode)
+- strict mode togle, to not enforce every user to leave a like on the rules comment. (like the recheck at initialisation)
+- "debug" mode: log every action, but do not actually do anything
 - improve commands interface
-- command to start the bot by force tracking a message not initially sent by the bot
 - unit tests
+- keep track of what happens on the server: roles deleted, channels deleted, rules message deleted
+- ability to clear admin role, and log channel
 - dockerfile for even easier/secure deployment ?
-- strict mode, to not enforce every user to leave a like on the rules comment. (like the recheck at initialisation)